KATHRYN HILL | DURATION: 52 MINUTES

 This episode is perfect for anyone interested in leading a history museum in a time of technological and demographic change.

 IN THIS EPISODE

-- She shares what the Levine Museum initially got wrong in its 'K(no)w Justice, K(no)w Peace' exhibit and its new #ShapingCLT series.
+She discusses what the Levine Museum initially got wrong in its 'K(no)w Justice, K(no)w Peace' exhibit and its new #ShapingCLT series.

 plus Mark's Personal Word Essay: A Turning Point

 What the New South mean to you?

 What is the core work of your career?

 We invite your posts on our Facebook page.

 This episode is sponsored by Blumenthal Performing Arts, celebrating its 25th year presenting the best in performing arts.